While the financial sector is lapping up blockchain technology, social sectors, too are eyeing the tech for various causes.

 “Blockchain is creating an identity system that can travel with the refugee from camp to camp and country to country”

-The Finnish Immigration Service collaborates with blockchain startup MONI to give every refugee in the country a prepaid MasterCard backed by a digital identity number stored on a blockchain.
+The Finnish Immigration Service collaborates with a blockchain startup MONI to give every refugee in the country a prepaid MasterCard backed by a digital identity number stored on a blockchain.
 The MONI account allows refugees receive benefits directly from the government.

 Read more: UN enlists blockchain in Afghanistan for transparency in rebuilding process